thayton/thayton.github.io/_drafts/scraping-ajax-pages-with-python.md

 [![Request](/assets/scraping-ajax-pages-with-python/request.png)](/assets/scraping-ajax-pages-with-python/request.png)

+This is the AJAX request that retrieves the jobs that are rendered on the page.
+So to scrape jobs from this page, we need to replicate this request.
+Let's look at the details of this request.

 There are two parameters, `searchRequestJson` and `clientOffset`.
-The `searchRequestionJson` is a JSON string whose `pageNumber` field controls which page of results is returned for a request.
+We'll send both parameters in our request.
+The `searchRequestionJson` parmater is a JSON string whose `pageNumber` field controls which page of results is returned for a request.
+So that field will get incremented for each page we retrieve.
 Here's a formatted listing of the `searchRequestJson` fields.

 {% highlight json %}
 {